 I am currently co-investigator on the ReMaLIC project, investigating how English language and ICT can reduce or reinforce marginalisation amongst school children in four countries (Bangladesh, Nepal, Senegal, and Sudan).
-I have a long standing interest in locally managed, low cost technologies to support teaching and learning, and I am currently working on the Hyperlocal project, exploring how low cost battery powered small computers (Raspberry PIs) can connect together families in a low income urban settlement in Mexico to support maker education while children are out of school due to the Covid19 pandemic.
-This approach, using small network hubs for knowledge sharing and co-creation, is also used in the Open University's ZEST (Zambian Education School-based Training) project (running until 2022), where I am providing guidance on a pilot using Raspberry Pi computers to assess its value in supporting technology-enhanced teacher training in settings where internet and cellphone aspects are unreliable yet there is widespread domestication of smartphones.
-This latter project is currently scaling up to 60 schools and potentially region-wide usage.
+I have a long standing interest in locally managed, low cost technologies to support teaching and learning.
+This approach, using small network hubs for knowledge sharing and co-creation, is used in the Open University's ZEST (Zambian Education School-based Training) project (running until 2023), where I am providing guidance on a pilot using Raspberry Pi computers to assess their value in supporting technology-enhanced teacher training in settings where internet and cellphone connections are unreliable yet there is widespread domestication of smartphones.
+ZEST is currently deploying this approach in 400 schools and potentially region-wide usage.

 As a member of IET's Quality Enhancement and Innovations team, Mark is responsible for exploring how we can learn from the Open University's activities to better understand and improve student retention and progression.
-Mark is an author on the H880 postgraduate level module "Technology Enhanced Learning: Foundations and Futures" and present short courses within the OU, which is now delivered via FutureLearn.
+Mark is an author on the H880 postgraduate level module "Technology Enhanced Learning: Foundations and Futures" which is now delivered via FutureLearn.

 Mark is currently supervising one PhD student and has supervised two doctoral students.

-Mark is currently working on the following research projects:
+Mark is currently working on the following research project:

 ZEST: (Zambian Education School-based Training) is a project led by the Open University's International Development Office, invited by the Zambian Ministry of General Education to help improve teacher training to support the implementation of a learner-centred model of education.
 Mark is working with the OU teacher educator team to support the piloting of an 'offline networked learning' approach to supporting teachers' continuing professional development in a number of the target schools with low-cost, battery powered Raspberry Pi computers that enable the dissemination of training materials and offer schools a way of engaging with digital literacy capability building.
 A successful proof of concept pilot is leading to an expansion of the trials during 2021-2022 working in 60 schools.
 More information about ZEST here